MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-arc-Azure.md

 A description of the data collected by Microsoft services.
 •	Microsoft Online Services Terms, Data Protection Terms, see Processing of Personal Data; GDPR [1]
 •	Key Information from Azure for Customer Data Protection Impact Assessments [11]
-•	Privacy and personal data in Intune [15] see Data storage and processing in Intune
+•	Privacy and personal data in Intune [15] see Data storage and processing in Intune <!-- need link -->

 ##### Addresses GDPR Article(s)
 (25)(2)